danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 ## Exercise 2: Connect to the database using psql and Create Schema

-When you create your Azure Database for PostgreSQL server, a default database named **citus** is created.
+When you create your Azure Database for PostgreSQL Hyperscale server, a default database named **citus** is created.

 You can connect to the server group by connecting to the coordinator node using any PostgreSQL client tool.